Mumbai Weather Update: City to feel the heat as maximum temperature rises to 32°C

 Moreover, frequency of heat waves in the core heat wave zone is likely to be slightly above normal during the season.
 Core heat wave zone covers Punjab, Himachal Pradesh, Uttarakhand, Delhi, Haryana, Rajasthan, Uttar Pradesh, Gujarat, Madhya Pradesh, Chhattisgarh, Bihar, Jharkhand, West Bengal, Odisha, and Telangana and other meteorological subdivisions such as Marathawada, Madhya Maharashtra, and Coastal Andhra Pradesh.

-The IMD Mumbai in its weather forecast for Thursday stated that the maximum temperature in Santacruz was 34.8°C, while the minimum temperature was 22.6°C. On the other hand, the maximum temperature in Colaba was 32.2°C, while the minimum temperature was 23.8°C.
+The IMD Mumbai in its weather forecast for Thursday stated that the maximum temperature in Santacruz was 32.1°C, while the minimum temperature was 22.6°C. On the other hand, the maximum temperature in Colaba was 32.5°C, while the minimum temperature was 23.2°C.